leomrtns/leomrtns.github.io/_drafts/shallowthinking.md

 where a simple message spreads faster than a complex one (even when the simpler message is wrong).

-There is a large gradient between "shallow" knowledge and "deep" knowledge, where we all fall somewhere in between for every aspects of our fields.
+There is a large gradient between "shallow" knowledge and "deep" knowledge, where we all fall somewhere in between for every aspect of our fields.
 I focus mainly on the shallow extreme, following the Anna Karenina principle.
 This question has been around for a while: https://plato.stanford.edu/entries/episteme-techne